Green Card Risk Compliance Analyst Jobs

 How does green card sponsorship differ from H-1B sponsorship for this role?

 Green card sponsorship through PERM and I-140 is permanent, leading to lawful permanent residency rather than a temporary work authorization period.
-Unlike the H-1B, there is no annual lottery and no cap concerns at the EB-3 level for most countries.
+Unlike the H-1B visa, there is no annual lottery and no cap concerns at the EB-3 level for most countries.
 The tradeoff is time: PERM labor certification alone typically takes six to twelve months before USCIS even receives the I-140 petition.

 What does the PERM labor certification process look like for compliance roles?